Nursing Jurisprudence and Ethics for Texas

 ADVANCE HEALTHCARE DIRECTIVES

-To reduce the number and complexity of ethical dilemmas, and in support of the ethical principle of autonomy, the Joint Commission on Accreditation of Healthcare Organizations (2011) recommends that all adults discuss their wishes regarding extraordinary treatment measures with their families, sign a legal document called an advance healthcare directive, and appoint someone to make healthcare decisions in their stead if they should become incapacitated.
+To reduce the number and complexity of ethical dilemmas, and in support of the ethical principle of autonomy, the Joint Commission (2015) recommends that all adults discuss their wishes regarding extraordinary treatment measures with their families, sign a legal document called an advance healthcare directive, and appoint someone to make healthcare decisions in their stead if they should become incapacitated.

 Victoria, a 48-year-old woman with a long-standing manic disorder, built a fire on her living room floor, and when her husband tried to extinguish the fire, she attempted to stab him with a knife.
 She was taken by police to the emergency department and admitted involuntarily for treatment, where she accepted medications to help her sleep but declined to take any mood-stabilizing drugs.
 She said, “They make me feel like I’m moving in slow motion, going through Jell-O. I can’t stand them.”

-The healthcare team recognized the dilemma between the three ethical principles of beneficence (providing treatment), autonomy (right of self-determination), and respect for human life and dignity (equal treatment).
+The healthcare team recognized the dilemma between the three ethical principles of altruism (providing treatment), autonomy (right of self-determination), and respect for human dignity (equal treatment).

-In Victoria’s case, a crisis situation, the team readily accepted that treatment with medications was clinically indicated and likely to be of benefit (beneficence).
-They also recognized that Victoria has significant mental illness and that her ability to make informed decisions was seriously impaired (autonomy).
+In Victoria’s case, a crisis situation, it was readily accepted that treatment with medications was clinically indicated and likely to be to her benefit (altruism).
+They also recognized that Victoria has significant mental illness and her ability to make informed decisions was seriously impaired (autonomy).
 The decision to involuntarily commit her was based on dangerousness evidenced by the attempt to stab her husband.
-Equal treatment would require Victoria to be charged with a criminal act (respect for human life and dignity).
+Equal treatment would require Victoria to be charged with a criminal act (human dignity).
 Instead, Victoria was court-ordered to be detained and started on lithium, 600 mg per day, in three divided doses.

 Laws and Rules